 After taking a brief peak at the literature, it is abundantly clear that social media addiction is a serious problem.
 And it’s not that surprising.
 Some of the smartest minds are working at top tech companies, purposely designing products to grab your attention and keep you on their platform.
-After all, that translates to more revenue.
+After all, more time on the platform translates to more revenue.

-How to Cure Your Addiction (& Still Use Social Media)
+How to Cure Your Addiction to (and Still Utilize) Social Media)

 Staying away from social media for 30 days is setting the bar too high.
-To successfully implement behavior change, you have to start small, otherwise you’re likely to cave and fail on achieving your goal, regressing back to your initial state.
+To successfully implement behavior change, you have to start small; otherwise, your goal is likely to fail.
 I recommend beginning this process with deleting Instagram, Facebook, Twitter, and any other social media apps you use from your phone for just one day.

 2 | Refine Your Inputs

-These platforms are ultimately tools and it comes down to how you use them.
-I am an avid user of Reddit, but I’ve unsubscribed to most of the default subreddits, because frankly, dank memes don’t bring me lasting happiness. /r/personalfinance, /r/cycling, and /r/medicine, on the other hand, teach me useful information.
+Ultimately, these platforms are tools, and it comes down to how you use them.
+I was an avid user of Reddit, but I’ve unsubscribed to most of the default subreddits because, frankly, memes don’t bring me lasting happiness. /r/personalfinance, /r/cycling, and /r/medicine, on the other hand, have taught me useful information.
 I went over how I slashed 50% of my YouTube subscriptions and how I determine which channels to follow on my personal channel.

 3 | Reclaim Your Attention

 There is an art and science to setting up your phone for maximal productivity and minimal distraction.
-I’ll be going over a more in-depth guide in a future video.
-For now, disable notifications for all social media apps.
+Disable notifications for all social media apps.
 That means no lock screen notifications, no badges, and no sounds.
 This will prevent you from being distracted every time someone likes or comments on a new post.

 Taking this a step further, remove any distracting emails from your inbox.
-I personally have a filter set up that automatically archives all emails from Facebook.
-Requesting to receive fewer emails from Facebook was not effective at actually stopping attention seeking spammy emails from blasting my inbox.
+I personally have a filter set up that automatically archives all emails from Facebook and other distracting messages.
+Requesting to receive fewer emails from Facebook was not effective at actually stopping attention-seeking, spammy emails from blasting my inbox.
 Shocking.